Canada women to go on strike over cuts - Sinclair

 Last updated on .From the section Women's Football

-Canada captain Christine Sinclair says the national women's team will go on strike in protest over pay equity and a lack of funding that they believe will compromise their performances.
+Canada captain Christine Sinclair says the national women's team will go on strike over pay equity concerns and a lack of funding that they believe will compromise their performances.

 The players released a joint statement on Friday condemning Canada Soccer's "continued inability to support its national teams".